lucabarbieri/archive/elisaprati/close_reading/1_the flow towards europe.md

 **what is it** <br>
-The flow towards Europe è un insieme di data visualisations (alcune dinamiche e interattive) che mostrano il flusso dei richiedenti asilo nei paesi europei dal 2012 al 2017.
+The flow towards Europe è una data visualisation dinamica ed interattiva che mostra il flusso dei richiedenti asilo nei paesi europei dal 2012 al 2017.

 **what does it work** <br>